 Walnut Creek, California

-Honest, advisory real estate in Walnut Creek and the wider Contra Costa County corridor.
+Honest, advisory real estate in Walnut Creek and the wider Contra Costa County corridor, a city where the district line and the block decide more than the name on the sign.
 California licensed since 2016, in real estate since 2007.
-102 documented closed transactions, $111M+ in volume, with four documented Walnut Creek closings totaling $5.28M, including a $2.6M Nob Hill purchase in February 2026.
+104 documented closed transactions, $115M+ in volume, with four documented Walnut Creek closings totaling $5.28M, including a $2.6M Nob Hill purchase in February 2026.
 The brief: tell you what is actually happening on your block, read the disclosures the way a careful lawyer would, and stay willing to walk you away from a property that does not pencil.

 Why Walnut Creek

-Walnut Creek sits at the hinge of Contra Costa County, where Highway 24 meets Interstate 680 and the Iron Horse Trail runs north to south along the old Southern Pacific right of way.
-The city is one of the few East Bay places that combines a real walkable downtown, BART access to San Francisco, low-density single-family neighborhoods backed by open space, and a stable, deep resale market.
-For most buyers it is the middle option between the higher-priced Highway 24 corridor (Lafayette, Orinda, Moraga) and the value-tier alternative across the hill (Concord, Pleasant Hill, Martinez).
+Walnut Creek is a middle option that refuses to sit still on a map.
+It sits at the hinge of Contra Costa County, where Highway 24 meets Interstate 680 and the Iron Horse Trail runs north to south along the old Southern Pacific right of way, and it is one of the few East Bay places that combines a real walkable downtown, BART access to San Francisco, low-density single-family neighborhoods backed by open space, and a stable, deep resale market.
+That combination places it between the higher-priced Highway 24 corridor (Lafayette, Orinda, Moraga) and the value-tier alternative across the hill (Concord, Pleasant Hill, Martinez).
+The catch is that the single label Walnut Creek covers pockets that trade on entirely different logic, so the block, not the city name, is what a buyer is really pricing.

 Downtown Walnut Creek